Marcos Ramírez (motorcyclist): 2020

 Following their brilliant performance, both Ramírez and Dalla Porta were promoted to Moto2 for the 2020 Moto2 World Championship.
 Ramírez would partner Joe Roberts at American Racing team, in what was a mixed season.
 While Ramírez struggled, collecting just 37 points and finishing just 19th in the standings, his teammate Roberts grabbed a podium in Brno, and ended the season seventh in the standings, with 94 points.
 Dalla Porta also struggled, getting just 5 points throughout the year, at Italtrans.

 2021

 Ramírez's teammate Joe Roberts joined Italtrans to partner Dalla Porta in the 2021 Moto2 World Championship, creating an opening at American racing next to Ramírez.
 Cameron Beaubier joined, and the pair had a relatively similar season, Beaubier finishing with 50 points, Ramírez with 39, just two points better than his tally last season.
 Due to his lack of results, Ramírez was not offered a new contract at the end of 2021.

-MV Agusta Forward Racing (2022–)
+Forward Racing (2022–2023)

 Following his departure from American Racing, Ramírez was offered a contract by MV Agusta Forward Racing, for the 2022 Moto2 World Championship, partnering Simone Corsi at the team.

+Return to American Racing (2023–2025)

+In August, Marcos Ramirez returned from Forward to American Racing, where he took over from Sean Dylan Kelly, who was booted out of the Austrian Motorcycle Grand Prix.
+Ramirez returned to his old strength on the Kalex.
+He was finished third on the podium for the first time in his Moto2 career at the Malaysian GP.
+Following Marcos Ramirez's third place in Sepang, American Racing confirmed that the Spaniard will complete the team in 2024 alongside returnee Joe Roberts.